How to Automate Supply Chain Risk Reports: A Guide for Developers

 Free datasets offered by commercial data providers like Webz.io are used by leading organizations and universities around the world for predictive analytics, risk modeling, NLP, machine learning, sentiment analysis, and more.
 There are also open-source datasets offered by nonprofits like Common Crawl – a repository of non-curated web crawl data going back to 2008 that contains petabytes of data obtained from billions of web pages with trillions of links

 An API (Application Programming Interface) is a tool that enables different types of software to exchange information and data.
 A news API is how applications can communicate with various commercial online news sources.
-Some news APIs are specific to a news site.
-All the big online news providers have them: NYT, Bloomberg, BBC, The Guardian, and more.
-These APIs allow applications to scan, extract, analyze, and enrich data from their particular news source, then use that data for a wide range of purposes.
+This enables organizations and individuals to automatically scan, extract, analyze, and enrich data from online news sources, which is then used for a wide range of purposes.

-There are also news APIs that offer news data feeds at scale – from millions of sources (like Webz.io).
-Powered by AI, these advanced news APIs use Natural Language Processing (NLP) and Machine Learning (ML) to recognize categories, sentiments, topics, persons, dates, events, and other parameters in data collected and parsed data from news websites.
-This data is then tagged with contextual metadata and delivered in a standardized format, which software can use.
+News APIs collect and parse data from news websites, articles, and other web data sources.
+Powered by AI, they use advanced Natural Language Processing (NLP) and Machine Learning (ML) to recognize categories, sentiments, topics, persons, dates, events, and other parameters.
+Then they tag the data with contextual metadata and deliver it in a machine-readable format that existing software can use.

 When choosing between a free dataset versus a news API, first ask yourself:

-There are many advantages to using a free news dataset – most notably, the cost.
-Also, these datasets are immediately and readily accessible.
+There are many advantages to using a free news dataset, most notably the cost.
+These datasets are also immediately and readily accessible.
 Free datasets are a good fit for very specific use cases, and for companies that have a technical team capable of building and maintaining an infrastructure that can scale despite messy or limited datasets.

 At the same time, like in any domain, ‘free’ often carries a price tag.
 It’s important to understand the options available and the cost-benefit implications before choosing to base key business decisions on a free news dataset.